kodarn/Sparsnas/README.md

 By starting RfCat, defining the function init(d) and calling it we have configured the CC1111-chip.
 To start listening we call d.RFlisten() and as you can see we start to get some packets.

-However, to be able to test the packet content better, we write a small Python script:
+However, to be able to test the packet content better, we write a small Python script.
+Take a moment to read it, in order to get an understanding of whats going on:

 ```python
 #=============================================================================